faycalki/seti-research-station/README.md

 Feel free to contribute to these exciting developments and shape the future of the SETI Research Station Manager!

-## Credits

-This project is made possible by the contributions of Faycal Kilali.
-Faycal Kilali has played a key role in shaping the vision and development of the SETI Research Station Manager.

 ## License

 This project is licensed under the [GNU General Public License (GPL)](LICENSE).
 See the [LICENSE](LICENSE) file for details.